Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- McLaurin has averaged 76.4 receiving yards per game over his five career matchups against the Giants, 14.9 more than his over/under in Sunday's game.
+- McLaurin is averaging 76.4 receiving yards per game in five career matchups against the Giants, 13.9 more than his receiving yards prop bet over/under for Sunday's game (62.5).

-- McLaurin, in five matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.

-- The 245.3 passing yards the Giants yield per game makes them the NFL's 15th-ranked pass defense this season.
+- The 245.3 yards per game the Giants are allowing through the air makes them the NFL's 15th-ranked pass defense.

-- The Giants have surrendered 27 touchdowns through the air (1.7 per game).
-They are 21st in the NFL in that category.
+- With 27 passing TDs allowed this year, the Giants defense is ranked 21st in the NFL.

 Recent Performances